AirLabsTeam/react-memoized-context/README.md

 - Use your React Context without the additional re-renders in the consumers
 - Ability to read values out of context "on-the-fly" - useful in callbacks so you don't have to bind the UI to a context value change just to use the value in a callback
+- Redux-like pattern (reducer, actions, and selectors)
+- Built with TypeScript

 ## About
 React Context is a comfortable tool to use as a React developer because it comes bundled with React.
 And it uses a familiar pattern that you as a React develop enjoy.
+The [downsides](https://blog.thoughtspile.tech/2021/10/04/react-context-dangers/) of React Context are known and this was our approach at [Air](https://air.inc) to solve it.

+### Why not React Context?
-The [downsides](https://blog.thoughtspile.tech/2021/10/04/react-context-dangers/) of React Context are known and this was our approach at Air to solve it.
-We've looked at [other solutions](https://github.com/dai-shi/use-context-selector) but they've had too many issues/lacked features (like reading values on the fly) so we decided to roll our own.
+A React Context provider renders _all_ consumers every time it's `value` changes - even if the component isn't using a property on the `value` (if it's an object).
+This can cause lots of performance issues and the community is trying to [solve](https://github.com/reactjs/rfcs/pull/119) [it](https://github.com/dai-shi/use-context-selector).
+We've looked at these other solutions but they're either not ready, had too many bugs or lacked features (like reading values on the fly) so we decided to roll our own.

+### Why not Redux?
+Redux is great as a global store when multiple components want to read and write to a centralized value.
+But when you want to have _multiple_ global values with the same structure, Redux isn't as flexible because you need to duplicate your reducers, actions, and selectors.
+That's where React Context is nice because you can just wrap around another Provider.

+`react-memoized-context` solves both of these problems by taking the performance benefits of Redux and the repeatability of React Context API and combining them into one

 ## Install